Nef cones of nested Hilbert schemes of points on surfaces: Open Problems

 \subsection{Chow rings}

 If $X$ is a smooth surface that carries a $\mathbf{C}^\ast$-action, then this action extends to $X^{[n]}$ and $X^{[n+1,n]}$.
-If there are only finitely many fixed points, then one can use the results of Bialynicki-Birula to give a description of Chow ring of $X^{[n]}$.
-For example, Ellingsrud and Str{\o}mme determined the additive structure of $\mathbf{P}^{2[n]}$ in \cite{ES1} and they also found a set of generators for the cohomology ring in \cite{ES2}.
+If there are only finitely many fixed points, then one can use the results of Bialynicki-Birula to give a description of Chow ring of $X^{[n]}$, which is equivalent to the cohomology ring for these surfaces.
+For example, Ellingsrud and Str{\o}mme determined the additive structure of $\left(\mathbf{P}^{2}\right)^{[n]}$ in \cite{ES1} and they also found a set of generators for the cohomology ring in \cite{ES2}.
 So we ask \begin{problem} Find the additive structure and a set of generators of the cohomology ring of $X^{[n+1,n]}$ when $X$ is the projective plane. \end{problem}